LibertyAces/BitSwanPump/doc/source/examples/configquickstart/configquickstart.rst

 What is configuration?
 ----------------------
 Every BitSwan object inside BSPump application can be configured using user-defined configuration options.
 It's good practice to write configuration in ``.conf`` files, because when you will need to change something in your code you basically change it just in .conf file.

 Every object has default configuration values set in ``ConfigDefaults``, if you set ``ConfigDefaults`` in your specific class you override ``ConfigDefaults`` which are inherited from parent class.

 Configuration files in are built-in in ASAB, the platform on which BSPump is build on.
-You can find more information about it in `ASAB documentation <https://asab.readthedocs.io/en/latest/asab/config.html>`_
+You can find more about it in `ASAB documentation <https://asab.readthedocs.io/en/latest/asab/config.html>`_

 There are 3 types how you can configure object